top of page

 We are currently looking for participants to take part in a research study exploring the experiences of racialized immigrants who have had interactions with child welfare services in Canada.
 This study is part of a university-led research and advocacy project in Ontario and British Columbia.

-• Had interactions with or received services from the Ministry of Children and Family Development (MCFD) or Children's Aid Society (CAS) in Canada as a child or youth.
+• Had interactions with or received services from the Children's Aid Society (CAS) in Canada as a child or youth.

 • Were born outside of Canada or lived with a family member with precarious immigration status during child protection involvement.